Global traceability standard

 GS1 Global Traceability Standard is a process standard describing the traceability process independent from the choice of enabling technologies.
 It defines minimum requirements for all stakeholders, organisations, industry sectors and countries and corresponding GS1 Standards to be used in combination with information management tools.

-The intention is therefore to create a generic framework that is expected to be used by any business, any industry sector, any organisation, large or small, and by any country in order to develop specific implementation guidelines or additional requirements.
+The intention is therefore to create a generic framework that is expected to be used by any business, any industry sector, any organisation, large or small, and by any country in order to develop specific implementation guidelines or additional requirements for inventory management solutions and supplier management solutions.

-GS1 Global Traceability Standard maximises usage of the well-established, globally acceptable and voluntary GS1 supply chain standards that uniquely identify a “traceable item”, describe the establishment of appropriate and effective records of events, and provides for accurate communication about the traceable item between trading partners.
+GS1 Global Traceability Standard maximises usage of the well-established, globally acceptable and voluntary GS1 supply chain standards that uniquely identify a “traceable item”, describe the establishment of appropriate and effective records of events, and provides for accurate communication about the traceable item between trading partners to improve supply chain visibility.

 How it works